crossplane/crossplane/docs/stacks-guide-gcp.md

 The namespace that we install the stack to is also the one where our managed GCP resources will reside.
 When a developer requests a resource by creating a **resource claim** in a namespace `mynamespace`, the managed cloud provider resource and any secrets will be created in the stack's namespace.
 Secrets will be copied over to `mynamespace`, and the claim will be bound to the original resource claim.

-For convenience, the next steps assume that you installed GCP stack into `gcp` namespace.
+For convenience, the next steps assume that you installed GCP stack into the `gcp` namespace.

 ## Configure GCP Account